 It’s very clear that the way you approach a potential client should be different depending not just on their specific needs, but where they are in the buyer's journey.
 Here's how content marketing can help make that easier.

-1. Content Marketing Nurtures Your Prospects
+1. Content Marketing Nurtures Leads

-Nurturing a lead through remarkable content is a super "inboundy" way to gauge a prospect's interest and start an initial conversation in the awareness and consideration stages.
-For example, if someone visits your website and fills out a form to download content (like a free checklist or guide) this creates a new potential lead for your sales team.
+Nurturing a lead through well-planned content marketing is a very useful way to gauge their level of interest and engage them at awareness and consideration stages.
+For example, if someone visits your website and fills out a form to download content (a free ebook or worksheet, for example -- like the one down below) this creates a new potential lead for your sales team.

-2. Strategic Content Builds Credibility
+2. Strategic Content Builds Brand Credibility

 Your blog is also a great place to build trust provided you're writing posts that help your buyer persona.
 Have your sales team contribute to your company blog (like I'm doing now).
 This will elevate them as experts and ensure they're more familiar with all the content your company is dishing out.
 Prospects are more convinced by expert advice over sweeping generalities.
 Knowledge is power!

 The two points above address using content to help nurture and gain trust, but what about actually using content to close the deal?